3 Min ReadMay 15, 2023

 F&I also continues to be a dealer’s best bet to combat shrinking profit margins.
 The last few years have been great from a profitability standpoint but this year we’re seeing inventory coming back and average transaction prices falling.
 Strong F&I sales can combat lower front-end revenue.
 Here are four strategies to invest in today to boost sales.

-1. Include F&I in modern retail
+1. Include F&I in Modern Retail

 A modern retail workflow includes F&I products online and in-store.
 Presenting menu options earlier online in the buying journey helps capture more F&I dollars by giving consumers the transparency they want, helping set better expectations, and allowing them to move faster through the process once they are in the F&I office.
 Speeding up the overall process is key to customer satisfaction.
 The CDK Global 2023 Friction Point Study found that waiting for F&I was the second most troublesome task for shoppers, after price negotiation.
 In fact, if a shopper had to wait more than 30 minutes for F&I their Net Promoter Score (NPS) dropped nearly in half.
 That means the longer the sale takes, the bigger the negative impact on the shopper’s likelihood to recommend the store to others.